 Lay of the Land

-Guizhou lays on top of the Yunnan-Guizhou Plateau, which gradually ascends as it moves west from about 700 meters in Guizhou’s eastern regions to about 2,000 meters in Guizhou’s west.
-The plateau is mainly comprised of limestone and basalt, has undergone much change from geological process such as water erosion so that sharply cut valleys, deep gorges, high cliffs, karst formations, and dramatic waterfalls – such as the famous Huangguoshu Waterfall in the Guizhou’s southwest- are a frequent sight in its very mountainous landscape.
+Guizhou it is situated in the mountainous part of the Yunnan-Guizhou Plateau in Southwest China.
+The plateau gradually ascends as it moves west from about 700 meters in Guizhou’s eastern regions to about 2,000 meters in Guizhou’s west.
+The plateau is mainly comprised of limestone and basalt and has undergone much change from geological processes such as water erosion.
+The province is characterized by sharply cut valleys, deep gorges, high cliffs, karst formations, and dramatic waterfalls – such as the famous Huangguoshu Waterfall in the Guizhou’s southwest.
+Additionally, the province has over 300 basins which are wide in the middle and narrow at both ends; each basin is approximately 160 ha in size.

-There are several mountain ranges in Guizhou including the Dalou Mountains in the north which form the border between Guizhou and Sichuan.
-The Wuling Mountains in the northeast, renowned for their biological diversity has been named a World Heritage Site.
+There are several mountain ranges in Guizhou, and overall, the province is mountainous with approximately 93% of its area covered by mountains and hills, and 62% of its area being defined by karst landforms.
+The Dalou Mountains in the north form the border between Guizhou and Sichuan.
+The Wuling Mountains in the northeast, renowned for their biological diversity, is a World Heritage Site.
 The Miaoling Mountains in Guizhou’s center act as a watershed between the Yangtze River and the Pearl River.
+That said, the eastern and southern portions of the province are relatively flat.

-Most of Guizhou’s rivers run upstream from Yangtze and the Xi and include the Wujiang, the Qingshui, the NanPan, the Chishuihe, and the Beipan.
-All these rivers increasingly narrow as they move downstream flowing either north, east, and south depending on the gradient that they are following.
+Most of Guizhou’s rivers run upstream from the Yangtze and the Xi Rivers.
+These include the Wujiang, the Qingshui, the NanPan, the Chishuihe, and the Beipan.
+All these rivers narrow as they move downstream, flowing either north, east, and south depending on the gradient that they are following.
 Their hydroelectric potential comes from their rapid currents and waterfalls that happen as the rivers narrow.
-As its saying suggest, the province enjoys little sunshine.
+The province enjoys little sunshine.
 The capital Guiyang, for instance, has more than 260 cloudy or rainy days each year.

 Interesting Aspects for a Traveler